 Susan was born in Jackson, Mississippi and went to school at the University of Mississippi.
 She moved to Memphis in 1988 where she and her husband continued to raise their three children.
-Fast forward thirty-two years, and they have four granddaughters!
+Fast forward thirty-four years, and they have four granddaughters!

 Much of Susan’s writing is infused with elements of her own life, including the very mystical spirituality of her Orthodox Christian faith and the personal demons she has been chasing since childhood.
-Her essays, short stories, memoir, and novel all reflect what she has learned through many dark nights of the soul, but also contain elements of hope and healing and honor her Southern roots.
+Her essays, short stories, memoir, and novels all reflect what she has learned through many dark nights of the soul, but also contain elements of hope and healing and honor her Southern roots.

 CONTACT: You can reach Susan at firstname.lastname@example.org